EGR314-2025-S-306/EGR314-Team306/docs/ideation.md

 ### Ideation

-We immediately followed with meeting to discuss possible ideas and design criteria.
-All items were given a note on the below board.
+We met together to discuss possible ideas and design criteria.
+Every idea was accepted to broaden our options.
+Each idea was given its own note and was place on the below board.
 ![Stage 1: Ideation](./assets/images/ideation.png)

 ### Sorting & Grouping Ideas